FantasticCowboy/Recipes/naan_bread.md

 2. Add in sugar and yeast
 3. Let it sit for 10-15 minutes
 4. Add yogart, flour, salt, 1 tsp garlic infused butter
-5. Mix ingredients until everything is pulled off sides of wall.
+5. Mix ingredients until everything is pulled off sides of wall of bowl.
 Make sure dough is not too sticky.
-If dough is dry add water, is dough is sticky add yeast.
+If dough is dry add water, if dough is sticky add yeast.
 6. Kneed dough for 3-4 minutes
 7. Transfer into bowl and coat with oil or garlic butter to prevent drying when rising
 8. Cover and let rise for 1-2 hours
 9. Transfer onto table and form balls of dough, amount of balls and size of each ball is up to you
-10. Light sprinkle tough balls with flour
+10. Light sprinkle dough balls with flour and cover with saran wrap
 11. Let dough balls rise again for 15 mins
-12. Rool out dough balls into ovals or spheres.
+12. Roll out dough balls into ovals or spheres.
 Thickness of rolled dough should be 1/8th of an inch.
 13. Add to extremeley hot skillet
 14. Cook on one side for a few minutes or until large bubbles begun to form
 15. Flip and cook on other side